-In our Study today we are looking at what faith actually is.
-In his first chapter James was concerned that our understanding of "faith" is too small.
-In proving this, he showed that when people reduced "faith" to some proclamations that they believed in we could look at their lives to see that they were acting in a faith that was the faith that lay behind their actions.
+What actually is faith?
+In his first chapter James was concerned that our understanding of "faith" is too small and very likely inaccurate.

+He pointed out that people felt they showed "faith" even when they reduced "faith" to some statement about what they believed in.
+But when we look at their lives, we see that they were acting in a "faith" that was a "faith" that lay behind their actions.
 Everyone needs a basis for their actions and so when people say one thing and do something else James tells us that the act of faith is the faith that they have which is the foundation for their actions.
-The problem for believers is whether or not the "faith" that underlay the actions of their lives is faith in Jesus Christ.
+This "faith" is only as the Dictionary tells us is "credence, belief, trust, dependence, credit, reliance, confidence, dogma, tenet, creed".
+It is basically complete trust or confidence in someone or something which is not necessarily based on something or someone that is true.